-Proprietary and confidential information submitted by an existing internet service provider will be treated consistently with applicable state and federal law.
-If responses contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under state open records laws or is protected under applicable state privacy laws, that information should be identified as privileged or confidential.
+OBAE will treat information submitted by an existing broadband service provider designated as proprietary and confidential consistent with applicable federal and State law.
+If any of these responses do contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under State open records laws or is protected under applicable State privacy laws, that information should be identified as privileged or confidential.
 Otherwise, the responses will be made publicly available.